anokun7/docker-os-stack-vagrant/README.md

   ubuntu-5    ubuntu5.docker.demo              10.0.0.5
   ubuntu-6    ubuntu6.docker.demo              10.0.0.6
   ```
-  All vm's come with the basic set of tools installed: telnet, nc and lynx.
+  - All vm's come with the basic set of tools installed: telnet, nc and lynx.
-  Additionally, some very commonly used images are pulled into each vm.
-The images are: busybox, phusion/baseimage and nginx.
+  - Additionally, some very commonly used images are pulled into each vm.
+The images are: `busybox`, `phusion/baseimage` and `nginx`.
-  The password for the root user on all vm's is `docker`
+  - The password for the `root` user on all vm's is `docker`